jsturmua/project_sio_2/Readme.md

 breach verification using an external service; - Jonathan Sturm
-- Multi-factor Authentication (MFA) requiring the user to provide two or more verification factors to gain access to the Web application: TOTP authentication login: enable login via one-time passwords generated with TOTP to authorize access to the Web application (relevant ASVS requirements: ASVS V2.8);
+- Multi-factor Authentication (MFA) requiring the user to provide two or more verification factors to gain access to the Web application: TOTP authentication login: enable login via one-time passwords generated with TOTP to authorize access to the Web application (relevant ASVS requirements: ASVS V2.8); - Jonathan Sturm

 The authors of this project are: